BuvinJT/distbuilder/docs/QtCpp.md

 ## QMake Integration

-To produce an executable binary from Qt C++ source, a developer normally defines (static) build configurations in the form of a "project file" (`.pro`).
-Then, that `.pro` file is processed by [QMake](https://doc.qt.io/qt-5/qmake-manual.html).
-Typically, the `.pro` file initially originates from some basic template, and QMake is simply run automatically from Qt Creator upon selecting a "build" action.
+To produce an executable binary from Qt C++ source, a developer normally defines (scripted) build configurations in the form of a "project file" (`.pro`).
+That `.pro` file is processed by [QMake](https://doc.qt.io/qt-5/qmake-manual.html) to produce the program.
+Typically, the `.pro` file initially originates from some basic template, and QMake is simply run automatically from Qt Creator upon selecting a "build" action from the menu.

 QMake is a very powerful mechanism, and these `.pro` files can be customized extensively to setup complex build processes.
 In addition to `.pro` files, Qt uses more dynamic, user specific `.pro.user` files.
-These are normally managed via Qt Creator tools.
+These are normally managed via Qt Creator tools, and not directly edited.
 For extended information about such, you may wish to refer to any/all of the following links:

 * [Opening Projects](https://doc.qt.io/qtcreator/creator-project-opening.html)